-Outside Directors' Relationship with the Company (2) Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Makoto Kigawa 0 The Bank has transactions including the payment of delivery fees with the group companies of YAMATO HOLDINGS CO., LTD., for which Mr. Makoto Kigawa serves as Director and Chairman.
+Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Makoto Kigawa 0 Mr. Makoto Kigawa concurrently holds office as Director of YAMATO HOLDINGS CO., LTD. The Bank and its subsidiaries pay delivery fees, etc., to YAMATO HOLDINGS' subsidiaries.
 However, the amount of such payments is less than 0.1% of Ordinary expenses for the Bank's most recent consolidated business year.
-Therefore, we consider that these transactions will not have an impact on investment decisions made by shareholders and investors.
-[Major Concurrent Position] Director and Chairman, YAMATO HOLDINGS CO., LTD. Outside Director, Komatsu Ltd. The Bank can expect that Mr. Makoto Kigawa's experience and insight as Representative Director of YAMATO HOLDINGS CO., LTD., etc. will contribute to the management of the Bank.
-Mr. Makoto Kigawa does not have any special attributes and/or relations with the Bank that would disqualify him as an independent officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and he is therefore designated as an independent officer.
-Toshihiko Itami [Major Concurrent Positions] Attorney-at-law (Nagashima Ohno & Tsunematsu) Outside Director, TODA CORPORATION Mr. Toshihiko Itami possesses insight on corporate legal affairs, etc. nurtured for many years through his career as a prosecutor.
-We can expect his expertise to contribute to the management of the Bank.
-Koichi Fukuo Ο The Bank can expect that Mr. Koichi Fukuo's experience and insight as a manager at Honda Motor Co., Ltd., etc. will contribute to the management of the Bank.
-Mr. Koichi Fukuo does not have any special attributes and/or relations with the Bank that would disqualify him as an independent officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and he is therefore designated as an independent officer.
-Yukiko Kuroda O [Major Concurrent Positions] Director/Founder, People Focus Consulting Outside Director, CAC Holdings Corporation Outside Member of the Board, Mitsui Chemicals, Inc. Outside Director, TERUMO CORPORATION The Bank can expect that Ms. Yukiko Kuroda's experience as a corporate manager and insight related to the development of human resources who can handle global business will contribute to the management of the Bank.
-Ms. Yukiko Kuroda does not have any special attributes and/or relations with the Bank that would disqualify her as an independent officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and she is therefore designated as an independent officer.
+Also, the Bank's subsidiaries receive payments for system usage fees, etc., from the YAMATO HOLDINGS' subsidiaries, the amount of which is less than 0.1% of the Ordinary income of the Bank.
+Therefore, we consider that these transactions will not have an impact on independence.
+Mr. Makoto Kigawa's experience and insight as a manager at YAMATO HOLDINGS CO., LTD., etc., has genuinely contributed to the Bank's management.
+Mr. Makoto Kigawa does not have any special attributes and/or relations with the Bank that would disqualify him as an Independent Officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and he is therefore designated as an Independent Officer.
+[Major Concurrent Positions] Director, YAMATO HOLDINGS CO., LTD. Outside Director, Komatsu Ltd. Toshihiko Itami 0 [Major Concurrent Positions] Attorney-at-law (Nagashima Ohno & Tsunematsu) Outside Director, TODA CORPORATION Mr. Toshihiko Itami's insight on corporate legal affairs nurtured for many years through his career as a prosecutor has genuinely contributed to the Bank's management.
+Mr. Toshihiko Itami does not have any special attributes and/or relations with the Bank that would disqualify him as an Independent Officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and he is therefore designated as an Independent Officer.
+Koichi Fukuo 0 Mr. Koichi Fukuo's experience and insight as a manager at Honda Motor Co., Ltd., etc., has genuinely contributed to the Bank's management.
+Mr. Koichi Fukuo does not have any special attributes and/or relations with the Bank that would disqualify him as an independent officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and he is therefore designated as an Independent Officer.

+Yukiko Kuroda 0 [Major Concurrent Positions] Director/Founder, People Focus Consulting Co., Ltd. Outside Director, CAC Holdings Corporation Outside Member of the Board, Mitsui Chemicals, Inc. Outside Director, TERUMO CORPORATION Ms. Yukiko Kuroda's experience as a corporate manager and insight related to the development of human resources who can handle global business has genuinely contributed to the Bank's management.
+Ms. Yukiko Kuroda does not have any special attributes and/or relations with the Bank that would disqualify her as an Independent Officer as stipulated by the Tokyo Stock Exchange, Inc. This eliminates the possibility of causing conflicts of interest with general shareholders, and she is therefore designated as an Independent Officer. --------------- --- -- ---